stolostron/integrity-shield/README.md

 Prerequisite: you'll need OPA/Gatekeeper installed on your cluster before you install Integrity Shield.
 1. install operator
 This Operator will be installed in the "integrity-shield-operator-system" namespace.
-If you want to install other namespace, please follow this [instruction](docs/README_QUICK.md).
+If you want to install another namespace, please follow this [instruction](docs/README_QUICK.md).

 ```
 kubectl create -f https://raw.githubusercontent.com/open-cluster-management/integrity-shield/master/integrity-shield-operator/deploy/integrity-shield-operator-latest.yaml